eslint/eslint/docs/rules/eol-last.md

 * `"unix"` (default) enforces line feed (LF) as newline
 * `"windows"` enforces carriage return line feed (CRLF) as newline
-* `"none"` enforces that the last line ends with neither LF nor CRLF as newline
+* `"none"` enforces that the last line does not end with a newline